 3. b.
-1) Employees Assigned to a Call-Out Crew Non-continuous operations employees who are assigned to a

-Non-continuous operations employees who are assigned to a call-out crew will be required to have six (6) continuous hours off after completion of any unscheduled overtime work.
-Employees will be paid at the regular rate of pay for any part of the six (6) hours that fall during regular work hours, provided they return to work after the 6-hour rest period or they obtain approval from their Section Manager or designee to use their leave hours for the balance of their regular shift prior to the start of the regularly scheduled shift.
+1) Employees Assigned to a Call-Out Crew Non-continuous operations employees who are assigned to a call-out crew will be required to have eight (8) continuous hours off after completion of any unscheduled overtime work.
+Employees will be paid at the regular rate of pay for any part of the eight (8) hours that fall during regular work hours, provided they return to work after the 8-hour rest period, or they obtain approval from their Section Manager or designee to use their leave hours for the balance of their regular shift prior to the start of the regularly scheduled shift.

 Before 3:00 AM.
-For non-continuous operations employees who are assigned to the call-out crew and work an unscheduled overtime shift that begins before 3:00 AM, when the operating needs of the Department requires an employee to return to duty or continue on duty at the start of their regular shift without six (6) continuous hours off, the employee shall be compensated at two times (2x) the hourly rate until the employee receives six (6) continuous hours off.
+For non-continuous operations employees, including those who are assigned to the call-out crew, who work an unscheduled overtime shift that begins before 3:00 AM, when the operating needs of the Department requires an employee to return to duty or continue on duty at the start of their regular shift without eight (8) continuous hours off, the employee shall be compensated at two times (2x) the hourly rate until the employee receives eight (8) continuous hours off.

-Example 1: Upon completion of the unscheduled overtime work that began before 3:00 AM, when an employee is given a 6-hour rest period, the employee will be paid at straight time for hours that fall during regular work hours.
-For example, if overtime work ends at 4:00 AM, the 6-hour rest period would end at 10:00 AM.
-When regular work hours begin at 6:30 AM and end at 4:00 PM, the employee would receive straight time pay between 6:30 AM - 10:00 AM, provided they return to work after the 6-hour rest period or they obtain approval from their Section Manager or designee to use their leave hours for the balance of their regular shift.
+Example 1: Upon completion of the unscheduled overtime work that began before 3:00 AM, when an employee is given an 8-hour rest period, the employee will be paid at straight time for hours that fall during regular work hours.
+For example, if overtime work ends at 4:00 AM, the 8-hour rest period would end at 12:00 PM.
+When regular work hours begin at 6:30 AM and end at 4:00 PM, the employee would receive straight time pay between 6:30 AM - 12:00 PM, provided they return to work after the 8-hour rest period, or they obtain approval from their Section Manager or designee to use their leave hours for the balance of their regular shift.

-Example 2: Upon completion of the unscheduled overtime work that began before 3:00 AM, when an employee is required to return to work or continuing working into their regular shift without a 6-hour rest period, the employee will be paid at 2x the hourly rate until the employee receives a 6-hour rest period.
-For example, if overtime work ends at 4:00 AM and the employee is required to return to work or continue working that same morning at 6:30 AM, the employee will be paid at 2x the hourly rate until the end of their shift or until they are released and instructed to start their 6-hour rest period.
-Any part of their 6-hour rest period which falls during the employee's normal working hours will be paid at the regular rate of pay and not the 2x hourly rate.
+Example 2: Upon completion of the unscheduled overtime work that began before 3:00 AM, when an employee is required to return to work or continuing working into their regular shift without an 8-hour rest period, the employee will be paid at 2x the hourly rate until the employee receives an 8-hour rest period.
+For example, if overtime work ends at 4:00 AM and the employee is required to return to work or continue working that same morning at 6:30 AM, the employee will be paid at 2x the hourly rate until the end of their shift or until they are released and instructed to start their 8-hour rest period.
+Any part of their 8-hour rest period which falls during the employee's normal working hours will be paid at the regular rate of pay and not the 2x hourly rate.

 At or After 3:00 AM.
-For non-continuous operations employees who are assigned to the call-out crew and work an unscheduled overtime shift that begins at or after 3:00 AM, when the operating needs of the Department requires an employee to return to duty or continue on duty at the start of their regular shift without six (6) continuous hours off, the employee shall be compensated at one and a half times (1.5x) the hourly rate until the employee receives six (6) continuous hours off.
+For non-continuous operations employees, including those who are assigned to the call-out crew, who work an unscheduled overtime shift that begins at or after 3:00 AM, when the operating needs of the Department requires an employee to return to duty or continue on duty at the start of their regular shift without eight (8) continuous hours off, the employee shall be compensated at one and a half times (1.5x) the hourly rate until the employee receives eight (8) continuous hours off.